MUSIC THERAPY

 The Bachman Fine Arts Center has facilities for rehearsal and practice, 50 grand and upright pianos, 22 practice rooms, and 16 music studios.

 Perfect your musical skills and heal others.
-WORTH IT.

 LEARN MORE